Robbie-Cook/react-boilerplate-library/README.md

 ```

 Then, go to your render function and add the line:
 `<Foo />` inside your returned JSX.
-If this works, you have set up the library correctly
+If this works, you have set up the library correctly.

-Look up these functions in node-helper.mjs for a detailed description.
+Happy coding!

 ## Recognition